 It can provide a smoother framework that removes functionalities that you will not use and provide a more lightweight performance.
 This means that some middleware will be turned off, such as views, helpers and assets.

-With this mode, Rails became a more reasonable option, since, even when comparing with other alternatives, the functionalities that it can offer are more valuable than what competitors like Sinatra can provide.
+With this mode, Rails became a more reasonable option, since, even when compared with other alternatives, the functionalities that it can offer are more valuable than what competitors like Sinatra can provide.

 On the other hand, Express.js is known to be minimalistic and flexible, as it was designed to function both as middleware and as a routing framework with a set of robust features that can simplify the rapid development.
 Also, it's important to highlight its great documentation.